vncntmrchnd/vncntmrchnd/README.md

 🐸 Currently working on [@toonsquadco](https://toonsquad.co/) - a convenient place to track & learn more about the western animation industry.

-On this project, I'm practicing and developing competencies about *team management/leadership*.
+On this project, I'm practicing, reflecting and developing competencies about *leadership - team management*.

-I'm interested to discover/learn more/share/work and collaborate...
-That's why I'm here - learning "how to Git" and to build a workflow around our platform.
+I want know how to build a workflow around our platform - by learning "how to Git", using the right tools and find the best way to communicate by practicing.

-> *This adventure is important for me, and the crew, we're still looking for help on any aspect of our project.
+> *This adventure is important for us, we're still looking for help on any aspect of our project.
 Please check out our [website](https://toonsquad.co/) or our [Discord](https://discord.gg/3yXQzC256m) to join the crew!*

 #### if you have any questions!
 - Hit me up on Twitter - [@vincentimes](https://twitter.com/VincenTimes "my own Twitter")